 Ready for take-off?
 Learn how to create a Google Business Profile page that attracts leads by landing you on Google Maps and at the top of local search results with this guide.

 Google Business Profile is a powerful, free tool that small businesses can use to market themselves online.
 This listing service by Google connects you with customers who are searching for your products or services in the local area.

 Businesses who properly utilize their Google business listing can see higher conversion rates and more leads.
 Customers looking for your services in Google Search will find your business in Google Maps, where it tells them your business hours, address, and ways to contact you.

 How to Create a Google Business Profile Page

 It’s fairly simple to create a Google Business Profile account.
 Just follow these steps and you’ll be up and running!

 Make Sure Your Page Doesn’t Already Exist!

-Even if you haven’t created a Google My Business profile, one may already exist for your company.
+Even if you haven’t created a Google Business Profile profile, one may already exist for your company.
 A business profile may already exist if customers have provided your information via reviews or other references.